honeybadger26/ts/README.md

 - Add a favorites category ( & functionality to add / remove favorite items)
     - OR instead of Favorites, maybe a 'Most Recent' category.
 Idk about you guys, but I tend to rotate between about ~5 items at any one time and this saves the user the effort of setting favorites.
         - Simon: I prefer 'Most Recent' because as you said there is effort in setting favourites
+- Be able to type in date to go to
 ## Priority 3
 - Commands from CLI
     - View todays logs